MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 :::image type="content" source="media/desktop-data-types/desktop-data-types-text-07.png" alt-text="Screenshot of the relationship dialog showing a 'the cardinality you selected isn't valid for this relationship' error, which is related to duplicate values being detected.":::

-You can trace these errors back to leading or trailing spaces, and resolve them by using [Text.Trim](/powerquery-m/text-trim) or **Trim** to remove the spaces under **Transform** in Power Query Editor.
+You can trace these errors back to leading or trailing spaces, and resolve them by using [Text.Trim](/powerquery-m/text-trim), or **Trim** under **Transform**, to remove the spaces in Power Query Editor.

 ## True/false type